maddenmedia/cleanup-attachments-wp/README.md

 ## Roadmap

 1. Convert to WP Plugin
 2. Add in code to check for file duplicates on media upload and prevent them.
+May just use this plugin instead for this future - https://github.com/mcguffin/wp-unique-media
 3. Add AJAX or Websockets for realtime display of pogress log.